allpix-squared/allpix-squared/src/modules/DatabaseWriter/README.md

 sudo -u postgres psql mydb
 postgres: CREATE USER myuser WITH ENCRYPTED PASSWORD 'mypass';
 postgres: GRANT ALL PRIVILEGES ON DATABASE mydb TO myuser;
+postgres: GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO myuser;
+postgres: GRANT SELECT, USAGE ON ALL SEQUENCES IN SCHEMA public TO myuser;
 ```

 In case of an authentication failure error being issues, the password of the user can be changed using